 This section includes information on New and Expanding Oklahoma companies, Oklahoma’s Fortune 500 Company locations, among other business lists.
-Also provided are data points that give light to the business climate of the state including Utilities, Small Business Advocacy, Taxes and information pertaining to the Manufacturers Directory.
+Also provided are data points that give light to the business climate of the state including utilities and taxes.

 Major yardsticks to our national and local economies can be found in this section.
 Information and wages, per capita income, poverty, inflation and the consumer price index can be found on this page.
 Also available are cost of living statistics specific to Oklahoma and tax data.